fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/05_control_flow/05_for.md

 }
 ```

-In this case, the inner loop counter `i` is compared with `j` which changes each outer iteration.
+In this case, the inner loop counter `i` is compared with `j` which is different during each outer iteration.
 This causes consecutive inner loops to look like:

 ```c++
 for (int i = 1; i <= 1; ++i)